 You can purchase BAQ henna at Indian grocery stores but I prefer to purchase my henna from several reputable online sources (order of preference):

 Mehandi (they offer lab certified pure henna with credentials)

 Additional Henna Images:

-For the more scientific details of using henna for hair, visit this site: http://www.hennaforhair.com/science/index.html
+For the more scientific details of using henna on natural hair (or relaxed), visit this site: http://www.hennaforhair.com/science/index.html